cslarsen/stack-machine/README.md

 This project contains

   * A simple, stack-based virtual machine for executing low-level instructions
-  * An assembler supporting a Forth / PostScript like language
+  * An Assembler supporting a Forth / PostScript like language
-  * An interpreter able to run compiled programs
+  * An Interpreter able to run compiled programs

 Architecture and design
 -----------------------